durbadol218/Simple-ToDo-App/README.md

 Double-click index.html in your file explorer.

 ## Project Structure
-File/Folder	Description
-index.html	Main HTML file providing the app structure style.css	CSS file for styling the application script.js	JavaScript file handling all app logic and interactivity
+index.html = Main HTML file, providing the app structure. style.css =	CSS file for styling the application. script.js =	JavaScript file handling all app logic and interactivity.

 ## How It Works
 1. Add a Task: Enter your task in the input field and click "Add" or press Enter.